-In addition, it’s important to note that a considerable number of best selling fantasy novels have included fantasy species with no legal repercussions.
+In addition, it’s important to note that a considerable number of best-selling fantasy novels have included fantasy species with no legal repercussions.

 If fantasy races were copyrighted, hundreds of famous novelists would’ve already been subject to copyright infringement penalties.
-This is one of the main contributing factors as to why fantasy races have been solidified into the realm of fantasy.
+This is one of the main contributing factors to why fantasy races have been solidified into the realm of fantasy.
 Authors don’t have to face any copyright violations because fantasy races have been incorporated into reputable fantasy novels time and time again.

 Where You Could Run Into Legal Trouble Writing About Fantasy Races

-The majority of fantasy writers won’t encounter many difficulties with copyright infringement because they will write about the general aspects of fantasy races without including anything too specific.
+Most fantasy writers won’t encounter many difficulties with copyright infringement because they will write about the general aspects of fantasy races without including anything too specific.
 Nonetheless, there’s still a small chance that you can violate copyright laws if you copy previously instituted ideas from other people or companies.

 Applying Already Established Names to Your Fantasy Species

-Arguably the most common copyright infringement involving fantasy races is copying well established fantasy race names and writing them off as your own.
+Arguably the most common copyright infringement involving fantasy races is copying well-established fantasy race names and writing them off as your own.

 You may not even do this on purpose.
-There’s a chance that you may unknowingly apply what you consider to be “general fantasy names” to your narrative text even though it copyrighted intellectual property.
+There’s a chance that you may unknowingly apply what you consider to be “general fantasy names” to your narrative text even though it is copyrighted intellectual property.

 Middle-Earth Enterprises demanded that the fantasy species of “dragon, dwarf, elf, ent, goblin, hobbit, orc, and warg” be abolished from the game completely, as the company felt as though Tolkien had laid legal claim over these fantasy races (source).

-The good news is that most of these fantasy races—including dragons, dwarves, elves, goblins, orcs and wargs—were ruled as public domain property.
+The good news is that most of these fantasy races—including dragons, dwarves, elves, goblins, orcs, and wargs—were ruled as public domain property.
 In other words, this court ruling proved that it’s perfectly fine for fantasy writers to use these ideas in their novels.

 The moral of the story is to research any specific fantasy names that pique your interest before incorporating them into your story.
-If you still feel skeptical even after conducting your own thorough research, I would choose another fantasy species name altogether.
+If you still feel skeptical after conducting your own thorough research, I would choose another fantasy species name altogether.

 Sometimes, these established fantasy species names can still slip through your initial proofread.
 For this reason, it’s important to have a professional manuscript editing service take a look for you.

 Scribendi is a terrific option for this, as their professional editors specialize in critiquing, proofreading, and editing book manuscripts.
-Not only will their editors help you avoid any potential legal trouble, they’ll greatly improve the overall quality of your story.
+Not only will their editors help you avoid any potential legal trouble, but they’ll also greatly improve the overall quality of your story.